Chase Ultimate Rewards: Transfer Partners to Avoid

 Getting the Dreaded SSSS On Your Boarding Pass

 Traveling using frequent flier miles and points certainly has many advantages, such as making business class travel attainable for the casual traveler, and regardless of the ticket class you purchased, you’re saving money compared to booking with cash.
 However, there are instances where you might book using points from one airline in getting to your destination and use points for a different airline during your return.
 As far as I can remember, I haven’t ever used miles for the same airline going and coming back.
 For example, I’ve flown on United miles going to Europe while flying on American miles coming back multiple times.
-I was able to minimize the number of miles I needed to use by planning my itinerary this way.
+I minimized the miles expenditure by planning my itinerary this way.
 The only issue?
-Booking international tickets one way will often result in getting the dreaded SSSS on your boarding pass.
+Booking international tickets one way will increase the likelihood of getting the dreaded SSSS on your boarding pass.
 SSSS stands for secondary selective screening selection.
-For me, the biggest giveaway that I’ll end up with SSSS on my boarding pass on the return trip is when I’m unable to check-in for my flight 24 hours before takeoff.
-The mobile app will tell me “please check in at the airport” or I’ll get an error message.
-For a traveler that’s designated SSSS, the only way to get check-in is at the ticketing booth at the airport.
+For me, the biggest giveaway that I’ll end up with SSSS on my boarding pass on the return trip is when I’m unable to check in for my flight 24 hours before takeoff.
+The mobile app will have some variation of the same message, “check-in unavailable,” or I’ll get an error message.
+For a traveler who is designated SSSS, the only way to check in is at the ticketing counter at the airport.
 When you receive your boarding pass at the airport, the capitalized SSSS will be highlighted by the ticketing agent.
-Once you are in line and the security and the customs officer scans your boarding pass, either a red light will flash or there will be beeping sound, alerting the agent of your SSSS designation.
-It’s also important to note that there are other factors that may also be in play.
-Your name (there may be someone with the same name or similar that may be on the watch-list), the region you are traveling to and from, and your citizenship status could all play a role.
+Once you are in line and the customs officer scans your boarding pass, a red light will flash, or there will be a beeping sound, alerting the agent of your SSSS designation.
+It’s also important to note that other factors may also be in play.
+Your name (someone with the same name or similar may be on the watch list), the region you are traveling to and from, and your citizenship status could all play a role.

 SSSS.jpg